Jinger Duggar’s Husband Jeremy Vuolo Shares Hilarious Instagram Post About Baby Photos

 “I was a little terror as a child, so I’m hoping that the little one will be as much like Jinger as possible,” he said.

-As previously reported by The Inquisitr, Jinger Duggar’s due date is in July, which means that fans won’t have to wait too much longer to see if Jeremy’s prayers about his baby’s appearance and personality will be answered.
+As previously reported by the Inquisitr, Jinger Duggar’s due date is in July, which means that fans won’t have to wait too much longer to see if Jeremy’s prayers about his baby’s appearance and personality will be answered.